PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 The overall Goal is not complete.
 In particular:

 - Continue staged extraction/indexing of the remaining legacy layout rules.
-  The immediate next unit is the already extracted `_optimize_transpose_conv3d_leaky_mul_unsqueeze_ndhwc_chains` family: migrate it to shared graph/layout state and integrate it as the second ordered NDHWC gate spec at all six production positions.
+  The immediate next unit is `_optimize_transpose_cost_volume_scatter_ndhwc_chains`: first move its large central success fixture to a dedicated compact characterization module and add unsafe-boundary no-op cases before any mechanical extraction.
 - Complete the remaining central lowerer/registry decomposition and consolidate op-family validation, capability selection, and lowering.
 - Reconnect and exhaustively validate quantization, split/crop, custom/pseudo